5ajaki/ens-calldata-utils/README.md

 # 🏦 ENS Treasury Utils

-> Making treasury management a bit less scary! 🎉
+> Making treasury transactions a bit less scary! 🎉

 A collection of utilities for managing ENS DAO treasury transactions, starting with a handy USDC transfer calldata builder.